J. F. A. Soza

-Deshabandu Joseph Francis Anthony Soza (1919 – 8 April 2013) was a former judge of the Supreme Court of Sri Lanka.
+Joseph Francis Anthony Soza (1919 – 8 April 2013) was a former judge of the Supreme Court of Sri Lanka.
 He has been described as "an outstandingly independent judge" who "turned out to be a fearless and vocal defender of the rights of victimized people."

 Education

 Soza was educated at Maris Stella College, Negombo.
 He taught English and Pure Mathematics at St. Joseph's College, Bandarawela, Ceylon Technical College and Ananda College, Colombo.
 After graduating in arts and law from the University of London, he enrolled as an advocate after completing his studies at the Sri Lanka Law College, where he was also president of the law students' union.

 Judicial career

 Following a brief stint as a lawyer, Soza commenced his distinguished judicial career as a magistrate in Balapitiya.
 After serving the original courts as magistrate, district judge and high-court judge he was appointed a judge of the Court of Appeal in 1978.
 In January 1982, President J. R. Jayawardene appointed him as judge of the Supreme Court.
 He retired from judicial service in February 1984.